Archit327/AZ900-/Obsidian Vault/AZ 900/Network Presentation.md

 ==NSG, ASG, Bastion and Virtual machine .

 ASG- logical grouping of the virtual netwprk resources for easier maintainance
-### AZURE VIRTUAL MACHINE

-Virtual Machines are azure resources used for computing.
-Basically it gives you the flexibility of virtualization without having to buy and maintain the physical hardware that runs it.
-Typically we choose a virtual machine when we need more control on the compute aspects.

-#### How VMs are related to Virtual Network

-VMs are integral part of networking infrastructure, and they interact with various networking components to communicate within a virtual network and with external resources.

-#### Virtual network
-VMs are deployed inside the virtual network in specific subnet.

-#### Network Interface
-each VM has its network interface and by that the VM gets connected to the Virtual Network.

-#### IP addresses
-A VM after creation gets its PUBLIC and PRIVATE IPs, to send and receive traffic.

-#### Network Security Groups
-NSGs are often associated with VM to control inbound and outbound traffic

-So, these basic uses in networking can justify how is VM related to the networking.

 [ASG
 ![[Pasted image 20240108160558.png]]